kevindeland/kevindeland.github.io/_projects/2017-03-06-room-escape.md

 - Line Graphs
 - Pendulums, Springs, and Pulleys

-Here are some of the things I built:
+Below are some of the things I built:

 ### Algebra and the Formula of a A Line